 St Monans has three piers.
 The original one, built in 1596, still stands as the central of today's piers.
 The eastern pier was added in 1865, and the western pier in 1900 at a time when over a hundred fishing boats still sailed from St Monans.
 Today the number is, sadly, vastly reduced.

 The landward end of the eastern pier used to be home to the large shed used by the shipbuilders JN Miller & Sons.
 Miller's closed in 1992, bringing to an end over 200 years of shipbuilding in the village.
 Among the last ships built here were the CalMac ferries MV Loch Tarbert and MV Loch Buie.
 The shed itself was demolished in late 2009, and its site can be seen in an image on this page.

 St Monans' industrial past extended beyond fishing and shipbuilding.
 At one point the harbour was used to export locally extracted iron ore, while a few hundred yards to the east of the village is another industrial relic.
-St Monans Windmill and the sites of nearby buildings are all that remain of a once thriving (if short lived) centre for salt production, in which sea water was evaporated over fires stoked with locally mined coal.
+St Monans Windmill and the traces of nearby buildings are all that remain of a once thriving (if short lived) centre for salt production, in which sea water was evaporated over fires stoked with locally mined coal.
 These are some of the best preserved relics of an industry that once lined both shores of the Firth of Forth.